sdbeng/baycity-news/README.md

 IMPORTANT
 Your file/folder structure MUST be set up this way for Handlebars.js to work correctly.
 You will always have a main layout located at (and named) views/layouts/main.handlebars.
 All other template files will go directly in the views folder (i.e. views/welcome.handlebars).

+## Introducing the Model-View-Controller Paradigm
+Why does Handlebars.js require a views folder?
+Why can't this be named something else?
+The reason for this is that Handlebars.js is meant to fit into an existing architectural paradigm called Model-View-Controller, or MVC.

+Let's rename the routes folder to controllers so the MVC structure is more obvious.

+Because you renamed the folder, you'll need to update the reference in server.js to what's shown in the following code:

+`const routes = require('./controllers/');`

+MVC is a popular software-design pattern that organizes your app into the three following separate concerns:

+Models: the core data of your app

+Views: the UI components, such as your HTML layouts

+Controllers: the link between your models and views